In order to engage volunteers a Gleaning Coordinator can take some of the following steps:

-What we do know is that building genuine relationships with the PEOPLE that volunteer their TIME to the gleaning program has created incalculable benefits for the greater community.
-Gleaners are more appropriately matched to gleaning opportunities when their concerns, interests and limitations are understood.
-This matching is something gleaning software algorithms are getting better at and something coordinators actually do.
-When gleaners are allowed to distribute harvested goods to their locations of choice, food will spread to more locations and populations.
-There are so many church services, community dinners, school events, and social happenings in every community it would be near impossible for one person to know them all.
-This benefit is twofold, in that it works as a marketing campaign at locations and to people otherwise unreached.
+Building genuine relationships with the PEOPLE that volunteer their TIME to the gleaning program creates incalculable benefits for the greater community.
+Gleaners are more appropriately matched to gleaning opportunities when their concerns, interests, and limitations are understood.
+When gleaners are allowed to distribute harvested goods to the locations of choice food will spread to more locations and populations.
+There are so many churches services, community dinners, school events and social happenings in every community it would be near impossible for one person to know them all.
+This benefit is twofold in that it works as a marketing campaign at locations and to people otherwise unreached.
 Continue to educate your volunteers about the importance of the program towards improving nutrition, benefitting community health, reducing waste and spreading local abundance.
 Update volunteers with statistics of the program as they become available so they can share in the sense of accomplishment.
 Ensure that volunteers feel appreciated throughout the growing year by celebrating their success in newsletters, press releases, and events.
 Throw a celebration at the beginning of the year to meet and greet new volunteers and one at the end of the year to acknowledge their accomplishments, promote fellowship, and wrap up.
 GLEANING KICK OFF EVENT FLYER

-Dissemination of local knowledge is another incalculable benefit of building genuine relationships.
+Dissemination of local knowledge is another incalculable benefit from building genuine relationships.
 Gleaners live in the areas where they glean.
-Many know the seasons, when to harvest, and how to prepare and store produce.
-For those who are new to picking trees and digging in the dirt they’ll quickly learn from fellow community members who are working by their side.
-As a coordinator, allow the channels of information to flow freely.
-Providing seasonal produce information from researched sources and related news articles to the volunteer base is extremely helpful, but don’t be afraid to create scenarios where information is passed laterally.
-Take the approach that this is a program supported not just by volunteers, but that exists only because of people working together.
-This perspective will help generate the free and human-centered benefits that are the cornerstone of any program’s sustainability.
+Many know the seasons, when to harvest and how to prepare and store produce.
+Those who are new to gardening and harvesting will quickly learn with fellow volunteers to guide them.
+As a coordinator allow the channels of information to flow freely.
+Providing seasonal produce information to volunteers from researched sources is extremely helpful but don’t be afraid to create scenarios where information is passed laterally, from volunteer to volunteer.
+This program was formed not only out of the desire to harvest produce and reduce waste but also for the opportunity to create friendships, feel engaged in the community and spread knowledge.

 The Clallam County Extension, located in Port Angeles, is home to many programs that connect the people and communities of Clallam County with the knowledge base of Washington State University.
-These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition and Water Protection.
-The Food Recovery Coordinator position was created in 2016 to better serve the existing gleaning program.
-Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full time position.
-Today the gleaning program has over 300 volunteers who pick produce from residential trees, farm production overages, community garden donations and extras from a local farmer’s market.
-The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events and by putting out press releases.
-Home owners are more than happy to hear there is a volunteer based organization willing to pick their unusable fruit and veggies.
+These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition, and Water Protection.
+The Gleaning Coordinator position was created in 2016 to better serve the existing gleaning program.
+Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full-time position.
+Today the gleaning program has over 300 volunteers who pick produce from residential yards, farm production overages, community garden donations and extras from a local farmer’s market.
+The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events, advertising on social media and by putting out press releases.
+Homeowners are more than happy to hear there is a volunteer-based organization willing to pick their extra fruit and veggies.
 Once the produce has been picked a portion is taken home to family and friends and the rest is brought to a local food service program, most often a food bank.
 The gleaning program takes pride in turning potential food waste into a community resource.